Automated Market Makers for Decentralized Finance (DeFi): Existing models for prediction market makers

-and the market moves to the new state ${\bf q}+{\bf q}_\delta+\bar{\bf q}_\delta$.
+Furthermore, in order to always move forward in obligation space, we need to revise the cost that a trader should pay.
+In the proposed ``no selling'' approach, assume that the market is at state ${\bf q}_1$ and the trader tries to impose an obligation ${\bf q}_\delta=(q'_{1}, \cdots, q'_{n})$ to the market with $\bar{q}_\delta=\min_iq'_{i}<0$.
+That is, the trader puts $q'_i$ coins of token $i$ to the market if $q'_i\ge 0$ and receives $-q'_i$ coins of token $i$ from the market if $q'_i< 0$.
+Let $\bar{\bf q}_\delta=(-\bar{q}_\delta, \cdots, -\bar{q}_\delta)$.
+Then the trader should pay $C({\bf q}+{\bf q}_\delta+\bar{\bf q}_\delta)+\bar{q}_\delta-C({\bf q})$ and the market moves to the new state ${\bf q}+{\bf q}_\delta+\bar{\bf q}_\delta$.
 In the proposed ``covered short selling approach'', the market moves in the same way as LMSR market except that if the resulting market ${\bf q}'$ contains a negative component, then the market ${\bf q}'$ automatically adds a constant vector to itself so that all components are non-negative.
 In either of the above proposed approach, if ${\bf q}+{\bf q}_\delta$ contains negative components, extra shares are automatically mined and added to the market to avoid negative outstanding shares.
 This should be avoided in DeFi applications.
 In DeFi applications, one should require that ${\bf q}_\delta$ could be imposed to a market ${\bf q}_0$ only if there is no negative component in ${\bf q}+{\bf q}_\delta$ and the resulting market state is ${\bf q}+{\bf q}_\delta$.
 LS-LMSR is obviously path independent since it has a cost function.
 Othman et al \cite{othman2013practical} showed that LS-LMSR has the desired liquidity sensitive property.
+On the other hand, LS-LMSR satisfies the relaxed translation invariance $\sum_i P_i({\bf q})\ge 1$.
+This means that if a trader imposes an obligation and then sells it back to the market maker, the trader may end up with a net lost (this is similar to the markets we see in the real world).
 Figure \ref{lslmsr3dfig} displays the curve of the cost function $C(x,y,z)=100$ for LS-LMSR market maker with three tokens and the curve of the cost function $C(x,y)=100$ for LS-LMSR market maker with two tokens.
 It is clear that these two curves are concave.

--0cm
+-3cm